Kent State shootings: Monday, May 4

 On Monday, May 4, a protest was scheduled to be held at noon, as planned three days earlier.
 University officials attempted to ban the gathering, handing out 12,000 leaflets stating that the event was canceled.
 Despite these efforts, an estimated 2,000 people gathered on the university's Commons, near Taylor Hall.
 The protest began with the ringing of the campus's iron Victory Bell (which had historically been used to signal victories in football games) to mark the beginning of the rally, and the first protester began to speak.

-According to most estimates, some 200-300 protesters gathered around the Victory Bell on the Commons, with some 1,000 more gathered on a hill behind the first crowd.
+According to most estimates, some 200–300 protesters gathered around the Victory Bell on the Commons, with some 1,000 more gathered on a hill behind the first crowd.
 The crowd was largely made up of students enrolled at the university, with a few non-students (that included Kent State dropouts and high school students) also present.
 The crowd appeared leaderless and was initially peaceful and relatively quiet.
 One person made a short speech, and some protesters carried flags.

 Orders to disperse

 Companies A and C, 1-145th Infantry and Troop G of the 2-107th Armored Cavalry, Ohio National Guard (ARNG), the units on the campus grounds, under the command of Brigadier General Robert Canterbury, attempted to disperse the students.
-The legality of the dispersal was later debated at a subsequent wrongful death and injury trial.
+The legality of the order to disperse was debated during a subsequent wrongful death and injury trial.
 On appeal, the United States Court of Appeals for the Sixth Circuit ruled that authorities did indeed have the right to disperse the crowd.

-At about noon, the National Guard obtained a bullhorn from the University police department and used it to order the crowd to disperse.
+At about noon, the National Guard obtained a bullhorn from the university police department and used it to order the crowd to disperse.
 However, the announcement was too faint to hear as it elicited no response from the crowd.
 Campus patrolman Harold Rice, accompanied by three guardsmen, then approached the crowd in a National Guard Jeep, again using the bullhorn to order the students to disperse.
 Students responded by making obscene gestures at the Jeep, singing protest songs, and chanting.
 At some point, a few rocks were thrown at the Jeep as it drove by the crowd, with one rock striking the Jeep and a second one striking a guardsman, but without causing any damage.
 The crowd ignored repeated orders to disperse.

 First attempt to disperse the crowd with tear gas

-After the crowd failed to follow the order to disperse, grenadiers were ordered to fire tear gas from M79 grenade launchers, but the canisters fell short and only managed to make the protesters retreat somewhat from their previous positions.
+After the crowd failed to follow the order to disperse, grenadiers were ordered to fire tear gas from M79 grenade launchers, but the canisters fell short and managed only to make the protesters retreat somewhat from their previous positions.
 The tear gas was also made ineffective by the wind.
 Some protesters lobbed the canisters back at the Guard to the crowd's merriment.
 The crowd also began to chant "Pigs off campus".
-Another demand to disperse was made over the loudspeaker but only elicited more oppositional chanting.
+Another demand to disperse was made over the loudspeaker but simply elicited more oppositional chanting.